aarasmith/sra-pg/README.md

 # sra-pg

 This project archives reddit posts from the desired subreddit (r/combatfootage in my case) and writes the data to a postgres database.
 It then reads all the link submissions and downloads all videos to S3.
 All of the infrastructure and setup, and deployment is automated using AWS CloudFormation.
-My monthly bill for all this is about $2 in infrastructure and currently $3 for 4 months worth of archived videos.
+All authentication uses policies which are created according to the principle of least priviledges.
+My monthly bill for all this is about $2 in infrastructure and currently around $3 for 4 months worth of archived videos in S3 standard-tier.

 # Project Workflow